-The student will select, specify, plan, and design a significant, student-selected game project under faculty supervision.
-Documentation that must be completed includes a detailed proposal, which must be approved, a complete set of project plan documents, and user documentation.
-The student will select and justify an appropriate implementation methodology and programming language(s) for the project.
-Senior Status.
+The student, together with the rest of their cohort, will plan and design a significant, student-selected game project under faculty supervision.
+Students will be required to work together as a team to complete the pre-production phase of development.
+The Project Plan Documentation that must be completed includes a detailed schedule with Milestones and a full design document.
+The students will select and justify an appropriate implementation methodology, game engine or development environment, and create a vertical slice or playable demo for the project.
 A studio course.
 3 credits